ummahusla/electron-todo-app/README.md

 # 📝 electron-todo-app

-Simple todo app made with Electron
+Simple todo app made with Electron and VanillaJS.

 ## 🛠️ Development